wp-plugins/2046s-widget-loops/readme.txt

 More on <a href="http://2046.cz/freestuff.html">http://2046.cz/freestuff.html</a>

 == Changelog ==

-= 1.13
+= 1.13 =

-Post widget fixes : Div "beforewidget" won't show up if the loop is empty, Disallow on ids can handle multiple ids Page widget fixes : Disallow on ids can handle multiple ids, Added Prevention for being show on Page, post ids and template types
+Post widget fixes : Div "beforewidget" won't show up if the loop is empty, Disallow on ids can handle multiple ids.

+Page widget fixes : Disallow on ids can handle multiple ids, Added Prevention for being show on Page, post ids and template types.

 Recent widget removed
 Added Final loop widget: Briefly.
 It let's you show Post or Pages anywhere.
 The widget let's you allow or disallow the loop to be shown on certain places.
 Plus, you can show or hide comments and it's form, show the author, list of categories and tags.